Introduction

 A reusable meeting action items template

-A practical meeting action items template for recurring team meetings, cross-functional syncs, and project reviews usually includes five columns: action item, owner, due date, status, and context or dependency.
+Here is a practical meeting action items template that works well for recurring team meetings, cross-functional syncs, and project reviews:

 That is enough structure to support action without making the document feel heavy.